 Whether you live in Northeast Tennessee or you’re planning a vacation filled with outdoor fun, the Meet the Mountains Festival is not to be missed.
-The Festival is dedicated to all things outdoors and is an annual event held in Johnson City each August, and organized by the Northeast Tennessee Regional Economic Partnership.
-Kayaking, rock climbing, and hiking are just a few of the things you can find.
+The Festival is dedicated to all things outdoors and is an annual event held in Johnson City each August, organized by Visit Johnson City.
+Kayaking, rock climbing, and hiking are just a few of the things you’ll find.

 It’s no secret that Northeast Tennessee is a hub for outdoor fun and adventure.
 If you’re not naturally an outdoor enthusiast, it can be difficult to try something totally new.
-It can also be really daunting to figure out what gear you’ll need and how to stay safe when you hit the trail, lake, or mountain.
+It can also be really daunting to figure out what gear you’ll need and how to stay safe when you hit the trail, lake, or mountains.

-Enter Meet the Mountains Festival.
-This annual event gives visitors a chance to try things like rock climbing, axe throwing, kayaking, and mountain biking entirely for free.
-If you’ve ever wanted to try your hand at slinging an axe towards a target, or navigating rough terrain on a mountain bike, here’s your chance.
+This event gives visitors a chance to try things like rock climbing, axe throwing, kayaking, ziplining, and mountain biking entirely for free.
+Festival grounds are divided into Air, Earth and Water Zones based on the activities offered.
+If you’ve ever wanted to try your hand at slinging an axe towards a target, casting a flyrod, or navigating rough terrain on a mountain bike, here’s your chance.
 Experts will be there to guide you, and you’ll be surrounded by folks just as new to the sport as you.
 The festival also hosts a local vendor market, workshops with experts, a variety of food trucks, music and craft beer.

 In order to get the most out of your time, here are some things you should keep in mind.

 1. Don’t Bring: Fear

 Don’t limit yourself to things that are familiar.
 The coolest part of the festival is that you get the opportunity to experience things you wouldn’t otherwise have the opportunity to try.
-Maybe you don’t picture yourself as a mountain climbing person.
+Maybe you don’t picture yourself as a mountain climber.
 That’s completely fine!
 The beauty of Meet the Mountains is that it’s open to all ages and all experience levels.

 Never been in a kayak before?
 Stop by the festival’s demo pool, where guests can try kayaking and stand-up paddleboarding.
 Want to try ziplining?
 They’ve got one set up on festival grounds too.